 Whether or not you are anticipating a contentious child custody battle during your divorce or as a result of separating from your child’s other parent, it is important to know that you do not have to go through this difficult process alone.
-From issues of allocating parenting time to modifications, the Arami Law Office can help.
+From issues of allocating parenting time to modifications, Arami Law, Inc. can help.
 With an experienced Melrose Park child custody attorney on your side, you will have a dedicated advocate to help with your case every step of the way.

 Under the Illinois Marriage and Dissolution of Marriage Act (IMDMA), parents in Melrose Park no longer go through a process in which a court awards legal and physical custody either solely or jointly to the parents.
 Instead, the IMDMA was amended so that the terminology surrounding child custody has been replaced with the language of “parental responsibilities.”
 Now, courts allocate parental responsibilities, which include both significant decision-making responsibilities and parenting time.